IRB and legal info¶

 How to get it signed¶

-If you are planning a Lookit study, getting the user agreement signed should be your first step because it takes a highly variable amount of time (record so far is under two weeks, but budgeting six months is sensible).
-It does not require any customization on your part - you just need to send it off to someone at your institution who’s authorized to sign on behalf of the institution or who can figure out who is.
+If you are planning a Lookit study, getting the access agreement signed should be your first step because it takes a highly variable amount of time (record so far is under two weeks, but it can take a few months).
+The access agreement doesn’t require any customization on your part - you just need to send it off to someone at your institution who’s authorized to sign on behalf of the institution.

+If there isn’t an existing agreement, you’ll need to figure out which office to send it to for approval.
 Unfortunately the appropriate office varies by institution.
 If you’ve previously set up to use Databrary, try contacting the office that signed off on that.
-As examples, the following offices have approved the access agreement:
+As examples, the following offices have approved the access agreement: Contracts, VP Finance, Partnerships, University/Industry Liason, Department head, Provost, Sponsored programs.

-In general, you do NOT need to have an IRB protocol to use Lookit in progress or approved first.
+In general, you do NOT need to have an IRB protocol to use Lookit before the access agreement can be signed.
 In some cases, though, the office that signs the agreement may ask that you obtain ethical approval first.

 The one exception to this process is that researchers at MIT, completing studies approved by MIT’s IRB, do not require the signature of an MIT authorized signer.
 However, the MIT PI still needs to sign and return the agreement.